junxit/us-congress-bills-115/bill.md

 ## § 6.
 Authority to recoup relocation expenses paid to or on behalf of employees of Department of Veterans Affairs

 - **(a)** *In general* Subchapter I of chapter 7 is further amended by adding at the end the following new section:
   > ## § 725.
-Recoupment of relocation expenses paid on behalf of employees of Department
+Recoupment of relocation expenses paid to or on behalf of employees of Department
   >
   > - **(a)** *In general* Notwithstanding any other provision of law, the Secretary may issue an order directing an employee of the Department to repay the amount, or a portion of the amount, paid to or on behalf of the employee under title 5 for relocation expenses, including any expenses under section 5724 or 5724a of such title, or this title if—
   >   - **(1)** the Secretary determines that relocation expenses were not lawfully authorized or that the employee committed an act of fraud, waste, or malfeasance that influenced the authorization of the relocation expenses;